 Ahh, let’s see.
 I guess start with kitten heels and work your way up.
 Breathe.
 Don’t hold your breath when walking.
 Use good posture and take long strides.
 Usually the lazier you get while walking in heels, the more likely you are to fall.
-Carry flats in a bag if possible!posted about 2 years ago
+Carry flats in a bag if possible!posted over 5 years ago

 I guess my biggest tips are:

 1) It’s still heel-toe, heel-toe, same as walking in flats.
 Don’t stomp the whole foot down at once.
 (Unless you’re on stairs, then focus your weight on the toe).

 2) Step one foot in front of (or nearly in front of) the other.
 It keeps you balanced, and also gives you the right swagger (:

 3) Your strides will be smaller in heels than in flat shoes.
 Don’t try to make them longer than feels natural, or your balance will get off.

 4) Don’t lean forward.
 To keep your posture straight, you might even feel as if you are leaning back very slightly.

 5) Practice!
 With practice you will get a feel for the consistent rhythm of your walk in different heel-heights, the same way you did when you learned to walk in the first place.

 And of course make sure your shoes fit properly!